ENDANGERED LATINX LANDMARKS

 After you submit a nomination, LHC's Historic Preservation Department and Board Members will review the site to make sure it meets the program's criteria.
 Our team will carefully look over each nomination and gather extra information, if needed, from the people who nominated the site.
 We might also consult with preservation experts and heritage organizations to make sure we understand the full picture of the site’s significance and risks.

-If a site is selected as one of the endangered Latinx landmarks, it will be publicly announced as part of the program’s annual list.
+If a site is selected as one of the Endangered Latinx Landmarks, it will be publicly announced as part of the program’s annual list.
 This brings attention to the site and helps rally support.

 The program will work with local communities, organizations, and preservation experts to create an action plan.
 This could include awareness campaigns, fundraising efforts, or partnerships with local groups to protect the site.